Kyber Network Crystal Legacy (KNCL) Achieves Self Reported Market Cap of $109.83 Million

-Kyber Network Crystal Legacy (KNCL) traded flat against the US dollar during the 24-hour period ending at 19:00 PM Eastern on August 17th.
-During the last seven days, Kyber Network Crystal Legacy has traded flat against the US dollar.
-One Kyber Network Crystal Legacy token can now be purchased for approximately $0.54 or 0.00000837 BTC on major exchanges.
-Kyber Network Crystal Legacy has a market cap of $109.83 million and $8.40 worth of Kyber Network Crystal Legacy was traded on exchanges in the last day.
+Kyber Network Crystal Legacy (KNCL) traded flat against the dollar during the 24 hour period ending at 14:00 PM ET on August 20th.
+Kyber Network Crystal Legacy has a total market capitalization of $109.83 million and $8.40 worth of Kyber Network Crystal Legacy was traded on exchanges in the last 24 hours.
+One Kyber Network Crystal Legacy token can currently be bought for about $0.54 or 0.00000837 BTC on cryptocurrency exchanges.
+In the last week, Kyber Network Crystal Legacy has traded flat against the dollar.

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.